Thermal and Acoustic Insulation

 How to Select the Correct Insulation

 There are a number of factors to consider when selecting the correct thermal and acoustic insulation.
 Heat is transferred via three different methods: convention, conduction, and radiation.
 Convection transference is done through the air, while conduction is via touch or direct contact.
 Radiated heat is transferred through infrared waves.
-Some insulating materials are better at others at slowing each type of heat transfer.
+Some insulating materials are better than others at slowing down each type of heat transfer.
 For example, aluminum foil is effective at insulating against radiated heat, while fiberglass is a better option for convection and conduction heat transfer.

 For acoustic insulation, the correct insulation depends on whether you need to reduce the noise that is inside a building or on the outside.
 For outdoor environments, you want insulation that reflects or dampens the vibrations in the air.
 For interior acoustic insulation, look for materials that absorb the sound rather than redirect it.
 The material’s cellular structure plays a part in this.
 The porosity of the material, its cell size, and its density and thickness all determine how effective it is at reducing noise.